Reverse-Universe/SAS/aggregate/README.md

 |Second-level|0|||
 |Third-level|0|||

-*Notes: All possible combination of `hos_level` and `community_hos` are listed above.
+*Notes: All possible combinations of `hos_level` and `community_hos` are listed above.
 Hospitals of non-level, second-level and third-level are definitely not community ones.
 A first-level hospital may also be the community one.*

 *Notes: Several hospitals may be expections and do not obey this rule, we suggest deleting the rows of these hospitals manually.*

 ### TWO for ONE
-We don't want to fill the `result1.sas` with the data in `hos_level_num_patient` and `com_num_patient` manually because it does cost much time.
-Things will be better if we merge these three datasets together, and finally output the table by using the **PROC TABULATE** procedure.
+We don't want to enlarge the `result1.sas` with the `number_of_patients` in `hos_level_num_patient.sas` and `com_num_patient.sas` manually because their structure is quite different and it does cost much time.
+But things will be better if we could merge these three datasets together, and finally output the table by using the **PROC TABULATE** procedure.

+Here is the trick to merge them together:

 **STEP1: Check the variales shared by three datasets.**

 `result1.sas`: **year type_of_patients** hos_level community_hos *other numeric variables*

 `hos_level_num_patient`: **year type_of_patient** hos_level number_of_patients

 `com_num_patient`: **year type_of_patient** community_hos number_of_patient

 **STEP2: rename `number_of_patients` accroding to where it is.**
 ```sas